-- Complete all required learning experiences with satisfactory evaluations - Achieve for the residency (ACHR) the required minimum percentage (80%) of all the ASHP required educational outcomes and goals for the residency. - No objectives evaluated as Needs Improvement (NI) by the end of the residency without being followed by a Satisfactory Progress (SP) - Create or revise one of the following: a drug class review, monograph, treatment guideline, treatment protocol, utilization management criteria, and/or order set - Develop a business plan for implementation of a new service or enhancement of an existing service - Develop a project plan (see 2 projects below) - Complete and present a major, longitudinal project of quality suitable for publication, intended to advance pharmacy practice (including both a written report and a presentation\ to an external audience). - Submitted to preceptor at least 2 weeks prior to end of residency - \Presentation likely at Great Lakes Pharmacy Residency Conference - Complete and present\ a Medication Use Evaluation - \Presentation likely at ASHP Midyear Clinical Meeting - Provide a written communication to an appropriately determined audience (formal education to patient, HCP or pharmacist) - Provide a verbal presentation to an appropriately determined audience (audio-visual/slide presentation) - Complete all staffing requirements (two shifts per month during longitudinal experience; a minimum of 18 staffing shifts) - Participate in recruitment of residents for next program year, including attendance and participation in local, state and/or national conferences and/or showcases. - Create or revise a policy, procedure, or protocol - Complete all PharmAcademic evaluations by required deadlines - Self-evaluate own performance - Provide an electronic residency portfolio of completed residency materials to RPD at end of residency - Plan at least 1 event to be held during Pharmacy Week
+- Complete all required learning experiences - Achieve for the residency (ACH-R) the required minimum percentage (80%) of all the ASHP required educational outcomes and goals for the residency. - Complete all goals and objectives with a Satisfactory Progress (SP) evaluation by the end of the residency (any Needs Improvement (NI) must be followed by SP) - Create or revise one of the following: a drug class review, monograph, treatment guideline, treatment protocol, utilization management criteria, and/or order set - Develop a business plan for implementation of a new service or enhancement of an existing service - Develop two project plans (see 2 projects below) - Complete and present a major, longitudinal project of quality suitable for publication, intended to advance pharmacy practice (including both a written report and a presentation to an external audience). - Submitted to preceptor at least 2 weeks prior to end of residency - Presentation likely at Great Lakes Pharmacy Residency Conference - Complete and present a Medication Use Evaluation - Presentation likely at ASHP Midyear Clinical Meeting - Provide a written communication to an appropriately determined audience (formal education to patient, HCP or pharmacist) - Provide a verbal presentation to an appropriately determined audience (audio-visual/slide presentation) - Complete all staffing requirements (two shifts per month during longitudinal experience; a minimum of 18 staffing shifts as a licensed pharmacist) - Create or revise a policy, procedure, or protocol